This post may contain affiliate links. Please read my full disclosure policy here.

 Finally, having stuff on every surface prevents us from using our space.
 It’s super annoying to have to clear a spot whenever you want to eat dinner at the kitchen table, set your snack down on the coffee table, or unroll your yoga mat on the living room floor.

-Have ever you abandoned something you want to do because clearing a space for it felt like too much work?
+Have you ever abandoned something you wanted to do because clearing a space for it felt like too much work?
 Me too.

 So this clutter on our flat surfaces looks ugly, stresses us out, hurts our social life, and makes our space unusable.